rrd108/cakephp-bitbucket-pipelines-examples/README.md

 # CakePHP 3 Bitbucket Pipelines examples

-Examples for CakePHP 3 projekts for Bitbusket pipelines.
+Examples for CakePHP 3 projects for Bitbucket pipelines.

 I am not a docker expert, so any suggestion are welcome :) I am pretty sure, this is just a working solution but far from optional.